lanl/singularity-eos/doc/sphinx/src/modifiers.rst

 free electrons contributed per atomic nucleus, which is the mean atomic number in the case of full ionization, but could be smaller in the case of partial ionization.
 (It is zero for an unionized gas.)
-The physical model of Z-split can be derived from an ideal gas equation of state.
+The physical model of Z-split can be derived by approximating the material as an ideal gas.
 For an ideal gas made up of electrons and ions, where all molecular bonds have been broken, the total pressure is given by

 .. math::